Best practices for importing and exporting

 .gz, it is decompressed automatically.

-Tips for long-running import and export processes
+Reduce long-running import and export processes

-Imports and exports into Cloud SQL using the import functionality (via a Cloud Storage bucket) can take a long time to complete, depending on the size of the database.
+Imports and exports into Cloud SQL using the import functionality (with a Cloud Storage bucket) can take a long time to complete, depending on the size of the database.
 This can have the following impacts:

-- You cannot stop a long-running operation.
+- You cannot stop a long-running Cloud SQL instance operation.

 - You can perform only one import or export operation at a time for each instance.